-The results of our due diligence work, including our risk assessment and our light version of a double materiality assessment, are the starting point that defines our future goals.
+The results of our due diligence work, including our risk assessment are the starting point that defines our future goals.
 Our main goals for 2024 and 2025 are outlined in our Sustainability Strategy.
 These goals are further specified in our action plan in which partial goals, deadlines, and responsibilities are stated.
-Our Activity Plan has been reviewed and updated based on the activities held in 2023, and now states planned activities for 2024 and 2025.
-Furthermore, we have recently agreed on a strategy for the environment that specifies our goals related to C02e calculations and reductions, as well as how to minimize the negative environmental impact in terms of chemicals employed in suppliers' production of our products, etc. Goals from this strategy are now part of our internal activity plan for 2024-2025.
+Our Activity Plan has been reviewed and updated based on the activities held in 2024, and now states planned activities for 2025.
+Furthermore, we have a strategy for the environment that specifies our goals related to C02e calculations and reductions, as well as how to minimize the negative environmental impact in terms of chemicals employed in suppliers' production of our products, etc. Goals from this strategy are part of our internal activity plan for 2024-2025.

 Our activities, in line with the Transparency Act, are in continuous improvement and include our own yearly Sustainability Report, the public report on our due diligence procedure written in Norwegian following the Transparency Act, the FAQ on sustainability, and the publication of contact details for inquiries available on our website.
-We have already begun working towards the goals set out in our strategy and aim to succeed in reducing potential risks related to our business activities.
+We are continuosly working towards the goals set out in our strategy and aim to succeed in reducing potential risks related to our business activities.

-1.C.2 How is the enterprise's strategies and action plans to work towards being responsible and sustainable followed up by senior management and the board?
+1.C.2 How are the strategies and action plans for sustainable business conduct followed up by senior management and the board?

 The Board has agreed on our commitment to work with ESG subjects and reduce potential negative impacts on people and the environment.
-The work on ESG matters is presented to the Board at least once a year, and this year the presentation was held by our CSR Coordinator.
+The work on ESG matters is presented to the Board at least once a year, and presentation is usually held by our CSR Coordinator.
 The Board is presented with activities carried out, evaluation of the work, and future goals.

-Our management and the CSR Coordinator have planned follow-ups and project meetings to ensure the future development of the steps stated in our sustainability action plan.
+Our management and the CSR Coordinator are conducting follow-ups and project meetings to ensure the future development of the steps stated in our sustainability action plan.
 The importance of our ESG work is continuously addressed in our quarterly meetings for all company employees.
 Dialogues and meetings on sustainability initiated by team management are also a part of our initiatives to promote internal commitment.

-1.D Partnerships and collaboration with business relationships, suppliers in particular
+1.D Partnerships and collaboration with business relationships

-1.D.1 How does the enterprise emphasise the importance of responsible and sustainable business conduct in its business relationships, particularly in the supply chain?
+1.D.1 How does the enterprise communicate the importance of responsible business conduct in its business relationships?